-What first steps should be taken to set up your domiciliary care business?
+What first steps should be taken to set up new care companies?

 If you don’t have the experience already, the first step should be to find out as much as you can about the care industry.

-Reach out to the regulatory bodies (e.g. CQC in the UK), and specialist organisations who will assist you in getting started (such as the UKHCA), and consider working with someone that has hands-on experience in dealing with care, either a care worker or a care manager, but someone that knows the industry.
+Reach out to the regulatory bodies (e.g. CQC in England), and specialist organisations who will assist you in getting started (such as the Homecare Association), and consider working with someone that has hands-on experience in dealing with care, either a care worker or a care manager, but someone that knows the industry.